OPEN EVENING 4TH FEBRUARY 2025 – REGISTER HERE

 • Personal MUAs

 With so many opportunities it can be hard to know where to start your search.
-Joining an agency is one option for freelance hair and makeup artists.
+Joining an agency is one smart to land great freelance makeup artist jobs.
 Agencies book jobs for their artists but most will charge a fee, so it’s worth doing your research to find one that’s a good fit for you and the type of work you want.

 The Iver Makeup Academy has its own agency which is open to all graduates of full-time courses and free of charge.
-Liz explains: “The jobs available can vary from student films paying expenses only, to theatre, fashion or assisting a designer on a film or TV production.”
+Liz explains: “The jobs available can vary from student films paying expenses only, to theatre makeup artist jobs or assisting a designer on a film or TV production.”

 “Jobs can come up quite quickly and they get emailed out to artists.
 I really recommend staying on top of your emails and keeping your CV up-to-date so it’s ready to send at any moment.”